Cover photo for Emma Lawler

 I'm an entrepreneur with a background in product & design.
 You can connect with me on LinkedIn and Twitter đź‘‹

 I started my career in San Francisco at AKQA and Fitbit where I learned from experienced technologists and caught the entrepreneurial bug.
 I co-founded Moonlight, a marketplace to discover, hire, and pay experienced software developers.
 We bootstrapped to profitability, raised VC, and sold the platform in 2020.
-Realizing I'd never had a female boss, I joined theSkimm to re-launch their membership products.
+Next, I joined theSkimm to build apps under each of their content verticals (money, news, sports, etc).
 I went to business school at Chicago Booth, where I was an entrepreneur in residence at Chicago Ventures (read more about that journey here).

-Now, I'm building Velvet, an AI data infrastructure platform.
-I'm in NYC most of the time - Reach out if you want to chat!
+Now, I'm building Velvet, an AI gateway for engineers to develop and deploy AI features with confidence.
+Reach out if you want to chat!

 New